tkuhlman/gopwsafe/README.md

 # Todo
 - Everything listed above in features needs finishing
 - pwsafe
-    - Investigate adding coverage reports, see :GoCoverage
     - Finish implemenation of all record fields
     - Finish implementation of all header fields.
 - Add the ability to create a new empty password db.
 - Add opening of more than one file at a time.
 - Keep list of recent files opened, do this in a way that it works for both interfaces.
-- Additional Features
+- The ability copy/move entries from one open db to another.
 - Edit of multiple entries at once for select fields, ie modify the group

-  - The ability copy/move entries from one open db to another.
+## Eventually
 - The ability to diff two different databases.
   - Full diff
   - diff based on particular fields, name, username, url, password
 - Automatic storage of old passwords.
-- Setup travis-ci, possibly readthedocs

-## Eventually
 - Look at gomobile would it be possible to write my code in such a way it can be used on Android and ios.
 See the utils talk slides for more details on gomobile.